-All the concerns I mention were factors in what held me back from traveling solo.
+All the concerns I mention were factors that held me back from traveling solo.
 To give you a little background on me, I took my first ever solo trip when I turned 30 in 2010!
 I am sure you can do the math on that, it’s been 10 years!
 Solo travel didn’t come naturally to me, but with a little practice, I soon started to prefer trips alone.

 You must be here because the idea of solo travel is something you are interested in exploring.
 Let’s start with the most basic and obvious question!
-A question that is, in my opinion, the most important to ask.

 #1.
 Is Solo Female Travel Safe?